DrPython3/MailRipV3/README.md

 ## Status
 ***... work in progress!***

+2021/10/06 - Still working on the GUI part (while still learning writing GUI *lol*).
+Sorry for delay!
 2021/08/28 - Short update: still working on the GUI stuff, but first release should be finished at the beginning of 09.2021.

 While waiting for the V3 release, you can try and use the **previous version: [Mail.Rip V2](https://github.com/DrPython3/MailRipV2)**.